Made in Britain

 Community Small-Scale District Heating Systems

-Full scale dispersion tests by DnV at Spadeadam conducted in a purpose-built row of brick houses showed that the gas volume that leaks from a given orifice at a given discharge pressure was three times as high with hydrogen as it is with methane.
+WFull scale dispersion tests by DnV at Spadeadam conducted in a purpose-built row of brick houses showed that the gas volume that leaks from a given orifice at a given discharge pressure was three times as high with hydrogen as it is with methane.
 Realistic leak trials in a mock-up kitchen led to explodable gas clouds of much greater concentration than was found with methane.
 Given the lower ignition energy of hydrogen (even moving about in nylon clothes is sufficient to set it off) the explosion risk is much increased.

 It is not possible to mount the boilers on the outside of high-rise buildings on a one boiler per flat basis so mini district heating systems will likely be required.
-Boilers for this application are already being offered and a 250kw Boiler may suffice for a well-insulated building.
+Boilers for this application are already being offered and a 250kW boiler may suffice for a well-insulated building.
 These boilers will need an external facing room or free-standing boiler houses, again not big, as the boilers are quite compact.
 These boiler houses will require strong ventilation and explosion relief cladding to prevent development of structurally significant blast pressures and formation of projectiles.
 A smaller, single leaf version of the Vertex range would be ideal in such applications.

 Gas Turbine Powered and Electric Powered Compressor Containers